How To Get ThereHow To Get There Entry FeeEntry Fee Before you goBefore you go

 Bangkok is home to many famous tourist hot spots and attractions.
 Among them a total gem, a diamond in the rough if you will.
-Bang in the middle of Bangkok city you will find an airplane graveyard.
-Yup, you heard me, an airplane graveyard.
-Resting peacefully in the hectic surroundings of Soi 103, next to a car repair yard just off Ramkhamhaeng Road in Bangkok, you will find the skeletal remains of a giant 747 and two small MD-82 airplanes, one of which was involved in a crash killing 89 people in Phuket.
+Bang in the middle of Bangkok city you will find an aeroplane graveyard.
+Yup, you heard me, an aeroplane graveyard.
+Resting peacefully in the hectic surroundings of Soi 103, next to a car repair yard just off Ramkhamhaeng Road in Bangkok, you will find the skeletal remains of a giant 747 and two small MD-82 aeroplanes, one of which was involved in a crash killing 89 people in Phuket.

-A total must do in Bangkok, not only to see the behemoth spooky remains sitting by the side of the road, but also because in a weird turn of events 3 homeless Thai families moved in to the wreckage and made it their home and livelihood.
-The families have re-purposed any of the materials they can to turn their new digs into a more homely space, recycling or selling anything they can, as well as letting tourist poke around to make a bit of cash.
+A total must-do in Bangkok, not only to see the behemoth spooky remains sitting by the side of the road but also because in a weird turn of events 3 homeless Thai families moved into the wreckage and made it their home and livelihood.
+The families have re-purposed any of the materials they can to turn their new digs into a more homely space, recycling or selling anything they can, as well as letting tourists poke around to make a bit of cash.

 The graveyard itself is off a little bit from the families and their homes which is good because you can poke around and get all those insta-worthy shots without annoying them, which was great for us as we love a good poke!

-Having been slowly stripped of anything useful, the desolated jetliners sit empty, looking like a scene from an episode of the walking dead.
-Plastic panels and bits of cable and old airliner magazines litter the ground and walls, we loved it! you can access the main cabins and cockpits of all the planes, although I will say its not an easy climb up into them, watch your step here and enter tetanus land at your own risk!
+Having been slowly stripped of anything useful, the desolated jetliners sit empty, looking like a scene from an episode of The Walking Dead.
+Plastic panels bits of cable and old airliner magazines litter the ground and walls, we loved it!
+You can access the main cabins and cockpits of all the planes, although I will say it’s not an easy climb up into them, watch your step here and enter tetanus land at your own risk!

 How to get there: